 C. My ex’s reaction

-I can imagine what happened in the mind of my ex when one or both of our daughters ran into the house and told her what was happening outside between Angie and I. I’m assuming, of course, that one or both of the little kids went in and told their mom what was happening, but I could be wrong.
+I can imagine what happened in the mind of my ex when one or both of our daughters ran into the house and told her what was happening outside between Angie and I. I’m assuming, of course, that one or both of the kids went and told her what was happening, but I could be wrong.

-Assuming I’m right, and knowing my ex and mom’s protective nature of their offspring in general, she was rightfully concerned with the report she heard.
+Assuming I’m right, and knowing my ex and a mom’s protective nature towards their children, she was rightfully concerned with the report she heard.
 Her “mama bear” instincts immediately kicked in and she was ready to take whatever action was required.